 On Day 2 of the meeting, participants reviewed and reflected on the findings presented on Day 1 and their implications for moving the field forward in terms of research and intervention.
-The "take home points" above were agreed collectively.
+The "take home findings" listed below represent the collective assessment of the assembled experts.